Which Streaming Services Allow Downloads?

 Why this guide matters

 Offline viewing is one of those features you barely think about until you really need it.
 A patchy train journey, a long-haul flight, a family holiday with weak hotel Wi-Fi, or just a dead signal in the middle of nowhere can make the difference between a smooth watch and a useless app.
-I have pulled the current rules into one place so you can see, at a glance, which services actually let you download content, which plans gate the feature, and what catches people out most often.
+I have pulled the current rules into one place so you can see, at a glance, which services actually let you download content, which plans include the feature, and what catches people out most often.

-Reviewed for 6 April 2026: this guide covers both the UK and the US.
+Reviewed for 19 May 2026: this guide covers both the UK and the US.
 Download rules can change by country, subscription tier, rights window and device, so I have focused on the practical stuff that matters most: whether downloads are offered, which plans include them, how long they last, and the limits that are most likely to ruin your journey.

 01 The Quick Comparison